siggijons/graph-untangler-plugin/README.md

 Alternatively, the dependency graph can be imported into a tool such as [Gephi](https://gephi.org/) for further analysis.

 # Development
-For development it's convenient to use `inlcudeBuild`.
+For development it's convenient to use `includeBuild`.
 To do so follow these steps:

 1. Checkout this repository
 2. Add to `settings.gradle`